Commemorating the centenary of the WWI armistice on 11th day of 11th month 1918

 This beer house was situated in Pinchpenny Row, a row of cottages facing the east window of St Swithun’s Church, this row is now called Church View Cottages.
-The mid cottage which is thought to be the alehouse is the third cottage from Main Street as this is the only one which has a cellar.
+The mid cottage, which is thought to be the alehouse, is the third cottage from Main Street as this is the only one with a cellar.

 At one time the Nag’s Head had a lean-to extension on the right-hand side of the building, but in order to widen the road, this was demolished about 1927.
 Initially beer was brewed in the Inn.
 This pub is the only other one now trading, with Ken & Michelle Kelly the current tenants as of 2014.